Create a free profile to get unlimited access to exclusive show news, updates, and more!

 "911" (Season 7, Episode 3)

-Time is the SVU's biggest enemy in Season 7's "911," the episode that earned Hargitay a Primetime Emmy Award for Best Leading Actress in a Drama.
-Benson receives a call from a frightened girl and learns she has been trapped alone in a room, a potential victim of child pornography.
+Benson receives a call from a frightened girl and learns she has been trapped alone in a room, a potential target for child pornography.
 SVU is then led on a wild chase for her location while Benson tries to keep the girl on the line to pinpoint her location.
-Benson discovers the girl is a victim of sex trafficking, who is luckily rescued by the SVU by the episode's end.
+Benson soon discovers the girl is a victim of sex trafficking, but she's rescued by the SVU by the episode's end.
+(Fun fact: This episode earned Hargitay a Primetime Emmy Award for Best Leading Actress in a Drama.)

 "Fault" (Season 7, Episode 19)